 We earn a significant amount of income from investment activity, namely from revenues derived from investing deposits received from participants and the revenue derived from investing our reserves and surplus funds from treasury, which we classify under other income.
 We invest these funds primarily in liquid instruments such as bonds and mutual funds as well as bank deposits.
 The investment income that we receive depends primarily on two factors, namely (i) the prevailing interest rates in the case of investments we make in interest bearing assets and market rates of return and dividends in the case of investments that we make in non-interest bearing securities; and (ii) the levels of cash surplus that we have available for investment.
 These, in turn, depend on external factors such as the prevailing interest rate and macroeconomic environment in India, and levels of market activity, and internal factors such as dividends declared and paid, amount of deposits received from participants and extraordinary expenses, such as costs incurred to acquire the exclusive rights to the source code (together with modification rights) for the trading software from 63 Moons.
 Interest rates are sensitive to many factors beyond our control, including general economic conditions and governmental, monetary and tax policies.
-See also "Risk Factors - Internal Risk Factors - Declines in interest rates and performance of mutual funds we have invested in may adversely affect our results of operations and financial condition" on page 27.
+See also "Risk Factors - Internal Risk Factors - Declines in interest rates and performance of mutual funds we have invested in may adversely affect our results of operations and financial condition." on page 25.

 We invest our own funds, as well as deposits that we receive from participants and earn interest and dividend income on such investments.
 The deposits that we receive from participants is interest free, so any income that we earn on investments made with such funds accrues to our benefit and we recognize income from such investments as interest income and dividend income from investments on our statement of profit and loss.
-For the financial years 2015, 2016, 2017 and three months ended June 30, 2017, our interest income, dividend income and profit on sale of current investments (including training income) collectively accounted for 17.9%, 12.5%, 14.1% and 9.8% of our total revenues, respectively.
+For the financial years 2015, 2016 and 2017, our interest income, dividend income and profit on sale of current investments collectively accounted for 17.9%, 12.5% and 14.1% of our total revenues, respectively.